 Easy Bee Watering Station Ideas

-Bee watering stations are crucial for the survival and growth of the worldwide bee population.
+Bee watering stations are crucial for the survival and growth of the worldwide bee population, especially if you’re establishing a new colony in a warm climate.
 Although bees may find their own water sources, such as rivers, lakes, streams, ponds, and swimming pools, having closer options is ideal.
 With that said, you can help by adding a watering station to your property.
 Check out these incredible ideas for a watering station that’ll make your yard bee-friendly.

 Fill a Hummingbird Feeder with Water